There's One in Every Family

+Critical reception

+A writer for AllMusic said: "[W]ith a frenetically fast-paced feel, coupled with energetic, hard-thumping beats and simplistic but engaging hooks, the album is an hour and fifteen minutes of pure adrenaline rush."

 Commercial performance

-The album was certified Gold by the RIAA.
-The single, "Take My Pain", featuring Master P, Silkk The Shocker, and Sons of Funk, peaked at #11 on the Top Hip-Hop Singles & Tracks.
+The album was certified Gold by the RIAA in just over a month after release.
+The single, "Take My Pain", featuring Master P, Silkk The Shocker, and Sons of Funk, peaked at number 11 on the Top Hip-Hop Singles & Tracks.